 Environmental Protection Agency (EPA).

-The Environmental Protection Agency (EPA) is writing a new EPAAR clause to address open source software requirements at EPA, so that the EPA can share open source software developed under its procurements.
+The Environmental Protection Agency (EPA) is adding a new clause to the EPAAR addressing open source software requirements, including EPA's ability to share open source software developed under its procurements.

 Start Further Info

 Thomas Valentino, Policy, Training, and Oversight Division, Office of Acquisition Solutions (3802R), Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460; telephone number: 202-564-4522; email address: firstname.lastname@example.org.

 End Further Info